 So, generally speaking, and unless there is a court order that says otherwise…

-Can a father enroll a Child in school where the Father lives assuming any other requirements of the school system have been met?
+Can a father enroll a Child in school where the Father lives assuming any other requirements of the school system?
 Yes.

 But here’s where it gets tricky…

 Can a mother withhold any communication or time for the Child with a Father if there’s not a court order requiring visitation?
-Yeah.
+Yes.

 But can a father, if he has the child, withhold the child from the mother?
 Yes.